What we do

 - Join the Red Cross community by volunteering.

+Take a look below for a couple of key ways you can connect with your community.
 Have a look at what our colleague Jamie says about caring for people in your community from diverse backgrounds.

 Prepare yourself and your whanau